benjamincjackson/distance/README.md

 ## Usage

-You can calculate all pairwise distances within a single alignmet by providing a single input file, like:
+You can calculate all pairwise distances within a single alignment by providing a single input file, like:

 `distance -i alignment.fasta -o distances.tsv`

-or all pairwise comparisons between two files like:
+or all pairwise comparisons between two alignments like:

 `distance -i alignment1.fasta alignment2.fasta -o distances2.tsv`